CovertLab/wcEcoli/environment/README.md

 Notice this just shuts down the experiment, the shepherd is still running and a new experiment can be started.
 To shut down the shepherd process, just `Ctrl-C`.

+## command summary

+This is just a summary.
+Use the `-h` argument to get complete usage help on these command line programs.

+The environment.boot commands run an agent in the current shell tab:

+* ecoli - an ecoli cell agent
+* lattice - a two dimensional lattice environment agent
+* chemotaxis - a chemotaxis surrogate that can move up glucose gradients within a chemotaxis_experiment

-## commands
+The environment.control commands include:

-To summarize, the list of agent control commands is:

-* trigger - start the simulation
+* trigger - start/resume the simulation clock
-* pause - pause the simulation
+* pause - pause the simulation clock
 * shutdown - shutdown the simulation
-* divide - trigger cell division in the given simulation

-Spawning specific agents:

-* inner - start an inner agent
-* outer - start an outer agent
-* ecoli - start an ecoli agent
-* lattice - start a two dimensional lattice agent

-Shepherd oriented commands:

-* shepherd - start the agent shepherd
+Some environment.control commands require an [agent shepherd](https://github.com/CovertLab/shepherd), including:

-* add - add an agent to the agent shepherd
+* add - ask the shepherd to spawn an agent and add it to an environment
-* remove - remove an agent from the agent shepherd
+* remove - ask the shepherd to remove an agent
-* experiment - spawn an experiment from the agent shepherd
+* experiment - ask the shepherd to spawn a lattice and multiple cell agents